Deep-MI/hipsta/TUTORIAL.md

 ### 9. Thickness and curvature computation

-This processsing steps conducts the computation of thickness and curvature values across the hippocampal mesh.
+This processing steps conducts the computation of thickness and curvature values across the hippocampal mesh.
 In addition, QC plots will be created and stored in the `qc` subfolder.